-If you are auditioning for the HMB Drumline, you can obtain the 2017 audition materials and information HERE (click on the Audition tab > Audition Materials).
-Our summer drumline clinics will be held from 9AM-4PM on the following Saturdays: June 3, June 17, and July 15.
-(Note that these dates follow a Thursday-Friday UI Summer Orientation session.)
+If you are auditioning for the HMB Drumline, you can obtain the 2018 audition materials and information HERE (click on the Audition tab > Audition Materials).
+Our summer drumline clinics will be held from 9AM-4PM on the following Saturdays: June 23 & June 30.
+(Note that these dates follow a Thursday-Friday UI Summer Orientation session; email us if you plan to attend one or both of the sessions).)
 There is no cost to attend these clinics; you are encouraged to attend one, two, or all three of the clinics!
-The focus of these clinic is to prepare the attendees for our drumline auditions on August 14.
+The focus of these clinic is to prepare the attendees for our drumline auditions on August 13.
 Email HMB drumline instructor Paul Downing if you have any questions.
-Drumline auditions will be held on Monday, August 14 at 1:00PM at the HMB/HTRC practice facility on the Hawkeye (west) Campus.
+Drumline auditions will be held on Monday, August 13 at 1:00PM at the HMB/HTRC practice facility on the Hawkeye (west) Campus.

 What are the basic membership qualifications?